python-postgres/fe/postgresql/documentation/index.rst

 py-postgresql
 =============

-py-postgresql is a project dedicated to improving the Python interfaces to PostgreSQL.
-It strives to provide substantial convenience to Python programmers using PostgreSQL.
+py-postgresql is a project dedicated to improving the Python client interfaces to PostgreSQL.

 At its core, py-postgresql provides a PG-API, `postgresql.api`, and DB-API 2.0 interface for using a PostgreSQL database.